Nonye2K3/chia/Connecting-the-UI-to-a-remote-daemon.md

 ### Is VMWare Plugin Service bound to daemon port?

-Verify port default port 55400 is not bound to VMWare Plugin or other service on daemon host.
-If pre-bound, stop other service or change `daemon_port` value in `config.yaml`.
+Verify that the default port 55400 is not bound to VMWare Plugin or other service on the daemon host.
+If pre-bound, stop that other service or change the `daemon_port` value in `config.yaml`. `netstat -tulpn` includes the process name of listeners.
+It should be `chia_daemon`.